Signed in as:

 The Literature Section is a friendly and dynamic group that loves to read and discuss books.
-They meet on the fourth Monday of every month from September through April.
-The section also sponsors a number of fundraising events throughout the year, including a used book sale and a luncheon featuring a speaker.
-All members are welcome—in addition to wonderful books and discussions, they serve outstanding snacks at each meeting!
+We meet on the fourth Monday of every month from September through April and sponsor a fundraising luncheon featuring a literary speaker.
+All members are welcome—in addition to wonderful books and discussions, we serve outstanding snacks at each meeting!

 *Some meetings or events sponsored by the starred sections involve a small additional fee.

 7931 Connecticut Avenue, Chevy Chase, MD 20815 301-652-8480